ai/about-postcss/speech.md

 ---

-Paul Irish tols me, that Google uses PostCSS with Autoprefixer.
+Paul Irish told me, that Google uses PostCSS with Autoprefixer.

 WordPress uses PostCSS with Autoprefixer and RTLCSS.

-Taobao, largest internet shop in China, not only uses PostCSS, but also writed many awesome plugins.
+Taobao, largest internet shop in China, not only uses PostCSS, but also wrote many awesome plugins.

 But most exciting example is Twitter.
 Necolas told that Twitter doesn’t use any preprocessor at all.
 They moved from Less to Rework postprocessor and not in the middle of migration to PostCSS only solution.

 This slide shows not only big names.
-But it shows that PostCSS is absolutly production ready.
+But it shows that PostCSS is absolutely production ready.
 We have many users around the world.
 With many different cases.
-With hacks aand legacy CSS.
+With hacks and legacy CSS.
 And PostCSS parses all this complicated cases.

 ---